 To manage these overwhelming community needs, NYC Veterans Alliance is launching Veterans Mutual Aid - NYC Metro, a network for intake and coordination of incoming requests from veterans and family members in need.
 NYC Veterans Alliance staff and volunteers are currently managing requests, and veterans organizations are joining in to create a network of veterans and families helping veterans and families across the metro area.
 The aid this network will provide ranges from regular check-ins with isolated veterans to helping veterans find safe housing and assistance to make it through the pandemic.Read more

 You can also call us at 929-265-4549.
 You've asked us questions--and we want to help with answers.
-Please see below for the best information we've compiled to date, and please come back for updates.
-(Updates as of 4/3/20) Here's what we know right now:Read more
+Here's the latest updated information:Read more